-4) Supplement with MCHC to increase your intake of calcium, magnesium and essential co-factors – Calcium is a key mineral when it comes to bone health.
+Calcium is a key mineral when it comes to bone health.
 However, there are other vitamins and minerals such as magnesium, in particular, which also have a key role to play and yet are often forgotten when it comes to bone nourishment.
-Microcrystalline hydroxyapatite concentrate (MCHC) is a whole bone extract, complete with all the minerals and organic factors in the same physiological proportions naturally found in healthy bone.
-It is an excellent source of bioavailable calcium and other nutrients essential to bone formation and contains phosphorus, magnesium, fluoride, zinc, silicon, manganese, and other trace minerals too.
-MCHC also contains the proteins found in bone including growth factors.
-In terms of calcium supplementation, our recommendation is to choose the form of MCHC as you will not only be providing your body with calcium but all the other essential nutrients that are often forgotten but that your bones desperately need too.
+South American algae (Algas calcareas) is an excellent source of bioavailable calcium and other nutrients essential to bone formation including magnesium, boron, copper, manganese, silicon, nickel, selenium, strontium, phosphorus, potassium, vanadium, and zinc.
+Drawing the nutrients from the seawater, Algas calcareas is a natural, wholefood source of calcium and supporting minerals and is highly bioavailable.
+In terms of calcium supplementation, our recommendation is to choose calcium from an algae source as you will not only be providing your body with calcium but all the other essential nutrients that are often forgotten but that your bones desperately need too.

 5. Address your Acid: Alkali Balance